open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 The `internal/mapping/logarithm` mapping function uses `math.Log(value)` times the scaling factor `math.Ldexp(math.Log2E, scale)`.
 This mapping function is used with `0 < scale <= 20`.
-Scales larger than 20 exceed the resolution achievable using this calculation method.
+The maximum scale is selected because at scale 21, simply, it becomes difficult to test correctness--at this point `math.MaxFloat64` maps to index `math.MaxInt32` and the `math/big` logic used in testing breaks down.

 ### Determining change of scale